openpracticelibrary/openpracticelibrary/content/practice/example-mapping.md

 ---
 ## What is it?

 Example mapping is a technique for fleshing out and gaining clarity around the acceptance criteria for a given story.
+It is based on the idea that multiple examples of specific cases convey information better than a single bad abstraction of a concept.

+## When to use it?

+Example mapping should be used with a team and stakeholders as a tool to ensure that the team appropriately understands what is expected of the story.
+It gets the stakeholders involved in the development of acceptance criteria, and brings to light misunderstandings while discussing specific examples of business rules.

+## How to do it?

 Example mapping uses four different colors of sticky notes, which are:

 1. Yellow - for the story itself (as a header for the example map)
 2. Blue - for specific rules associated with the story